furlan-lab/Code-Library/README.md

 # Getting Set up on the Cluster

-1. Get permission to rhino and from SciComp
+1. Get permission to rhino from SciComp

 2. Run the following lines in terminal